T

 transport hub

 Oslo's main international airport, serving as your gateway to the city.
-Efficient transport links make getting to the city center straightforward.
+It's well-connected by public transport.

 ~90 min